poap-xyz/poap-sdk/README.md

 ## Documentation

-You can find the documentation in this link: [POAP.js Documentation](https://sdk.poap.tech/)
+You can find the documentation in this link: [POAP SDK Documentation](https://sdk.poap.tech/)

 The documentation is located in the `docs` folder.